-ENGAGE:

-Recruitment
+ENGAGE: Recruitment

-One of the ways your Club can have a greater impact is by involving more people.
-Your Club will be able to accomplish more and have a stronger voice if more students-and even faculty and staff-are involved.
-Keep CRS up-to-date on your membership numbers in your Mid-Year and End-of-Year Reports.
-Here are some things to think about to recruit-and keep-new Club members:
+One of the ways your club can have a greater impact is by involving more people.
+Your club will be able to accomplish more and have a stronger voice if more students-and even faculty and staff-are involved.
+Keep CRS up-to-date on your membership numbers.
+Here are some things to think about to recruit-and keep new club members: